spread-ai/docs-comments/docs/module-3/studio-data-visualizations.md

      }
 </style>

-One of the benefits of structured data is that it can be rearranged, changed, and presented in different ways.
+One of the benefits of structured data is that it can be re-arranged, changed, and presented in different ways.
 For many use cases a visual representation of product data can cut down the time it takes to analyze and understand your product.
 SPREAD Studio offers a number of ways to visualize data in the custom applications that you can create.
+In the [next lesson](creating-data-visualizations.md), we will create a graph using feature variants data.

-The more popular visualizations widgets (and their accessories) are introduced below.
+The more popular visualizations widgets (and their accessories) are listed below, along with links to documentation about their properties.

 <br>
 <div class='grid cards' style='max-width: 90vw !important; margin: auto' markdown>